ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Introduction/dataset_wrangling_SOP.md

 * Once a project has been created in the UI, it is best practice to retain the project's unique identifier throughout the submission and validation process, so please only delete the project if there are serious issues with project level metadata that cannot be fixed easily in the UI.
 * There should never be duplicate projects in the production ui, if you do need to reupload an entire project, please delete the existing project before re-uploading a spreadsheet.

+### Sync data
+__Transferring data from `hca-util` upload area to ingest upload area__

+Once the contributor has uploaded all the data that is specified for the project or you have transferred the raw data files from the archive into an `hca-util` upload area and you have a valid metadata submission in the ingest UI, follow the [hca-util guide](https://github.com/ebi-ait/hca-documentation/wiki/How-to-administrate-upload-areas-and-transfer-data-using-hca-util#sync-data-to-the-ingest-s3-bucket) to sync the data to the `Upload Area Location` that is specified on the submission at the bottom of the `Data` tab.

 ### Experimental graph validation
 Graph validator allows wranglers to perform some tests to check against our current graph assumptions.